eaprelsky/infodynamics/book/12_revolutionary_education.md

 *"The best way to have a good idea is to have lots of ideas."* - Linus Pauling

-*"The best way to make those ideas stick is to match them to the electrical characteristics of the minds receiving them."* - Information Physics
+*"The best way to make those ideas stick is to match them to the electrical characteristics of the minds receiving them."* - Information Dynamics

 ---